FOR IMMEDIATE RELEASE

 Design is underway on a second building on Tarleton’s Fort Worth campus, with construction set to begin next year and a grand opening planned in 2024.
 The $66 million Interprofessional Education Building, funded by the A&M System, will add 100,000 square feet of classroom and specialized laboratory space for health sciences and kinesiology programs.

 Tarleton-Fort Worth’s Central Administration Building opened in fall 2019 and now serves more than 2,000 students.
 Plans are for the campus to serve 9,000 students by 2030.

 “We are gratified by the confidence the Legislature shows in The Texas A&M System to be good stewards of tax dollars,” Chancellor Sharp said.
 “We will continue to earn that trust as we serve the students and citizens of this great state.”

 The Chancellor also thanked Gov. Abbott for including higher education in the third special session this fall.
 SB 52 is the first legislation since 2015 to tackle a comprehensive list of capital projects for the state’s public colleges and universities.

-In addition to Senate Bill 52, the Legislature approved $20 million as part of SB 8 to support at-risk students attending comprehensive regional universities, including 11 A&M System schools.A founding member of The Texas A&M University System, Tarleton is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M RELLIS at Bryan and online.
-True to Tarleton’s values of excellence, integrity, and respect, academic programs emphasize real world learning and address regional, state and national needs.
+In addition to Senate Bill 52, the Legislature approved $20 million as part of SB 8 to support at-risk students attending comprehensive regional universities, including 11 A&M System schools.A founding member of The Texas A&M System, Tarleton State is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 16,000 students in Stephenville, Fort Worth, Waco, Bryan and online.
+True to Tarleton’s values of excellence, integrity and respect, academic programs emphasize real world learning and address regional, state and national needs.